cocos/cocos-docs/en/publish/publish-in-command-line.md

  - `--build`: Pulibsh project Parameters
  - `--compile`: Compile project Parameters

-If no parameters are specified after **--build** or **--compile**, the current platform, template, etc. settings in the Creator panel are used as default parameters.
-If additional parameter settings are specified, the default parameters are overwritten with the specified parameters.
-The selectable parameters are:
+If no parameters are specified after **--build** or **--compile**, then the parameters used in the **Build** panel, such as platforms, templates, and so on, will be used as default parameters.
+If additional parameter settings are specified, the default parameters will be overwritten with the specified parameters.
+The available parameters are:

  - `excludedModules`: The modules need remove from engine.
 Engine modules can find from [here](https://github.com/cocos-creator/ engine/blob/master/modules.json)
  - `title` - Project title